speed47/spectre-meltdown-checker/FAQ.md

 - **Mitigated** implies that a previously **vulnerable** system has followed all the steps (updated all the required layers) to ensure a given vulnerability cannot be exploited.
 About what "layers" mean, see [the previous question](#why-are-those-vulnerabilities-so-different-than-regular-cves).

 ## What are the main design decisions regarding this script?

+There are a few rules that govern how this tool is written.

 1) It should be okay to run this script in a production environment.
 This implies, but is not limited to: